Jeenilpatel/cs326-final-Pi/Docs/Final.md

 2. Worked to create the readTeam function in order for the users to view the team
 3. Worked alongside Thomas (with help from William) in order to get the secrets.json to work for the purpose of holding the mongoDB link
 4. Created the mongoDB database for the team and did the Reveal Config variables (password stuff)

 For Final Submission:
 1. Worked as a team to create our demo
+2. Worked to create the final writeup

+Anthony Hong:

+From milestone 1:
+1. Wrote information about the interactive Map
+2. Helped with ideas for pokedex on discord
+3. Created css for filter button on pokedex page
+4. Created filer button.
+5. Found picture for the map
+5. Created interactive map where yiu can click on each city and see more information.

+Milestone 2:
+1. Helped with markdown file.
+2. worked on JS for interactive map
+3. worked on JS for and client side for teams page
+4. Helped with server side on teams page

+Milestone 3:
+1. Worked to create the deleteTeam function in order for the users to delete an already existing team

+For Final Submission:
+1. Worked as a team to create our demo